 chown -R apache:apache /var/www/html chmod -R 755 /var/www/html

 First add the lines “ServerName fqdn” and “NameVirtualHost *:80″ to Apache global configuration file (

 echo “ServerName sys.idroot.us” >> /etc/httpd/conf/httpd.conf echo “NameVirtualHost *:80″ >> /etc/httpd/conf/httpd.conf

-Create a new virtual host configuration file at location /etc/httpd/conf.d:
+Create a new virtual host configuration file at the location

 ##nano /etc/httpd/conf.d/joomla.conf <VirtualHost *:80> ServerAdmin [email protected] ServerName sys.idroot.us DocumentRoot /var/www/html ErrorLog /var/log/httpd/sys-error.log CustomLog /var/log/httpd/sys-common.log common </VirtualHost>